 We take the safety of visitors, volunteers and vendors in the Market pretty seriously, trying to control as much as we can to avoid harmful incidents.
 However, the weather is one thing out of our control and, as everyone who lives here knows, it’s Michigan.
-Weather can change rapidly from a sunny day to a downpour, sometimes with wind and lightning.
+Weather can change rapidly from a sunny day to a downpour, sometimes with a dose of wind and lightning.

 If it is raining, bring your umbrella and stroll between the raindrops, the Market will be open!
 Our produce vendors work rain or shine and so do we.
-However, if the rain is coming along with a good dose of thunder and lightning, our first priority is to make sure everyone is safe.
+However, if the rain is coming along with a bit of thunder and lightning, our first priority is to make sure everyone is safe.
 If you are planning out your visit and severe weather is in the forecast, make sure you to check our Twitter feed and Facebook page frequently.
 We will post any weather announcements there.

 If you are in the Market when weather is an issue, please follow these guidelines: